LivingCryogen/Hazard/README.md

 ## Short Term Improvements
 If it is a good use of time for *learning*, these would be the next steps:
-1. Update all game assets to load via '.json' or configuration files to match current ICard/ICardSet functionality and fulfill the promise of the current system.
-(Board geography, rule values, etc)
-2. Implement the 'Secret Mission' game option, complete with new Card type and win conditions.
+1. Implement the 'Secret Mission' game option, complete with new Card type and win conditions.

 ## Medium Term Possibilities
-If short-term improvements prove redundant from a learning or demonstrating stand point, some bigger, medium-term extensions could lead to future features like:
+Some bigger, medium-term extensions could lead to future features like:
 1. Multi-player support via TCP-IP, etc.
 2. A local queried archive (MySql) containing error/event logs, game data records, save files(?), or other information gathered across multiple games.
 ## Long Term Ideas
-Similarly, if continuing to develop this project further remains a good idea, here are some possible long-term paths:
+Here are some possible long-term paths:
 1. Cross-Platform via Avalonia or .NET Maui port
 2. Online Game Server enabling multiplayer via "lobby" or direct invite.
 3. After (2), back the Server with a database storing player account info, game records, and the like, enabling leaderboards, achievements, etc.